PAULA J. CIZIK, Treasurer

 JEFFREY KING

-Jeffrey King has been the owner of Hidden Fence of Houston, LLC since 2014, and is the local dealer for DogWatch Hidden Fences with a territory of the greater Houston area including Wharton, Austin, Washington, Waller, Brazos and Grimes counties.
+Jeffrey King owned Hidden Fence of Houston, LLC since 2014, and was the local dealer for DogWatch Hidden Fences with a territory of the greater Houston area including Wharton, Austin, Washington, Waller, Brazos and Grimes counties.
+He sold this business in 2022.
 He is a dog and animal lover and owns three dogs now.
 As a youngster he was a member of 4H and FFA, learned how to break horses and work cows from his dad.
 His love for agriculture and a rural life led him to Waller county in 2014 where he enjoys the country life with his wife of 16 years.

 Jeffrey works with a limited number of non-profit groups that are doing good work in the local community and that support the benefits humans can enjoy from having dogs in their lives.